roopeshsn/freshcomm/README.md

 ## Mail Service

 [Mailtrap](https://www.example.com) (A Email Sandbox Service) is used as an email inbox to reset passwords.

+## Image Service

+The Images for product, slide, category are manually hosted in [ImgBB](https://imgbb.com/)

 ## Build & Deploy